jakubnabrdalik/jakubnabrdalik.github.io/_posts/2020-01-21-Books-on-my-shelf.md

 After [yesterday's talk](https://www.youtube.com/watch?v=AaGxEn8fGJY) (in PL)  I got a lot of questions about IT books on architecture.
 I thought I’d make a list but there are such lists out there already from people with much more experience and who read much more than I do.
 Here is an [example]( https://architectelevator.com/architecture/architect-bookshelf/).

-Considering my limited expertise in the matter (the percent of the books on the market I have read) I decided not to do a recommendation list, but instead to write a few words on a few bookss and the reasons why.
+Considering my limited expertise in the matter (the percent of the books on the market I have read) I decided not to do a recommendation list, but instead to write a few words on a few books and the reasons why.
 You see, a good book is not something everyone should read, each has its intended target, and what works for me might not work for you.

 For example, Josh Long latest book *“Reactive Spring”* is a very well written book, but:

 1. It’s not a book to learn reactive programming in Reactor from (Reactor docs are much more detailed and just as well written)
-1. It’s not a book to learn hot to design reactive systems (that would be Reactive Design Patterns by Dr Roland Kuhn)
+1. It’s not a book to learn hot to design reactive systems (that would be *Reactive Design Patterns* by Dr Roland Kuhn)

 It’s a book for people who need an overview of how Spring ecosystem of libraries support reactive programming, without any prior knowledge.
 And it excels at that.
 But that’s a very specific group.